 - Relax in Boston Public Garden

-This incredible luxury hotel perfectly blends historic elegance with clean, modern looks.
+This incredible luxury hotel perfectly is the best hotel to stay in Boston for sightseeing.
 Its on-site lounge, restaurant, and fitness center will cater to your every need, while the friendly staff will do everything they can to make your stay the best it can be.
 On top of all this, the hotel’s location is hard to beat, making it one of the best hotels in Boston!

 Other accommodation options in Downtown Boston